Investors back overhaul of Australian mining sector following caves inquiry

-MELBOURNE, Dec 10 (Reuters) - Institutional investors on Thursday backed the findings of a parliamentary review into Rio Tinto’s legal destruction of ancient rockshelters in Western Australia which they said exposed material investment risk without more industry reform.
+MELBOURNE (Reuters) - Rio Tinto’s legal destruction of ancient Australian rockshelters showed the mining sector was exposed to material investment risks without more reforms, institutional investors said on Thursday, backing the findings of a review into the incident.

-The interim review into how global miner Rio legally destroyed the sites in May recommended it pay restitution to the traditional owners, and also that the industry improve how it obtains consent from Aboriginal groups to impact heritage sites on their ancestral lands.
+The interim parliamentary review into how global miner Rio legally destroyed the sites at the Juukan Gorge in May recommended it pay restitution to the traditional owners, and that the industry improve how it obtains consent from Aboriginal groups to impact heritage sites on their ancestral lands.

 “The report has ... highlighted the material risks for investors,” said Australian Council of Superannuation Investors Chief Executive Louise Davidson.